 The nation had its eyes fixed on the likes of Abhinav Bindra, Jitu Rai, Sania Mirza, Vinesh Phogat and Saina Nehwal, while a young Sakshi Malik was expected to absorb the experience and build on it going forward in her career.

-But with the shooters unable to live up to the billing and the tennis stars enduring a difficult time, the nation’s hopes and prayers soon shifted to wrestling - a discipline that had guaranteed medals in the previous two editions courtesy Sushil Kumar and Yogeshwar Dutt.
+But with the shooters unable to live up to the billing and the tennis stars enduring a difficult time, India’s hopes and prayers soon shifted to wrestling - a discipline that had guaranteed medals in the previous two editions courtesy Sushil Kumar and Yogeshwar Dutt.

-The Indian wrestler went about her business in the 58kg category at the Carioca Arena raking up some close wins in the initial rounds.
+The Indian wrestler went about her business in the 58kg category at the Carioca Arena with some close wins in the initial rounds.
 Sakshi’s momentum, however, was stopped after a 2-9 loss at the hands of Russian Valeria Koblova in the quarter-finals.

 But with Koblova making the final, Sakshi was handed a second shot at the medal through the repechage rounds.
 And this time she didn’t falter.

 “As Koblova made it to the final, I took a sigh of relief.
-I knew I would get a chance now,” she recalled.
+I knew I would get a chance now,” Sakshi recalled.

 Mongolia’s Pürevdorjiin Orkhon was swept aside in no time as the Indian wrestler set up an Olympic bronze medal bout against the then Asian champion Aisuluu Tynybekova of Kyrgyzstan.